17 eBay bidding tips

 This is particularly the case for smaller items coming from Asia.
 If they're small, light and can be delivered in an envelope through a letterbox, you're not likely to have to pay customs charges either.

 The issue of consumer rights gets a bit complicated on eBay, as sometimes you'll be buying from a business and other times from a personal seller.

 In the case of buying from a business with an eBay account, your full CCR (Consumer Contracts Regulations) will apply.
-This is the Consumer Rights Act equivalent for online purchases, which we explain in more details here.
+This is the Consumer Rights Act equivalent for online purchases.

-If you’re buying from a person, you won’t be protected by the Consumer Rights Act.
-But eBay does tend to favour buyers over sellers in disputes, so if you’re not happy, try reaching out to customer services.
+If you're buying from a person, you won't be protected by the Consumer Rights Act.
+But eBay does tend to favour buyers over sellers in disputes.
+If you're not happy, try reaching out to customer services.

-Now you've mastered eBay shopping, are you getting the best price on your Amazon hauls?
-We've got a few tricks up our sleeve on that one, too!
+Now you've mastered eBay shopping, are you getting the best price on your Amazon purchases?
+We've got a few Amazon shopping tips too.